Viki-coding/Dungarvan-Health-Clinic/README.md

 Our navigation bar was overlapping with our main header, we watched some YouTube videos to understand how to rectify this and found "Prevent Fixed Navbar overlapping" by ByteGrad very helpful.

 On the phone link on the Home page we created code to make the phone number larger on hover, it was working and then on testing was not working.
-We fixed this bug as we had subsequently put the phone number in heading 3 style, so then change the parent in the hover code.
+We fixed this bug as we had subsequently put the phone number in heading 3 style, so then changed the parent in the hover code.

+On our Call back page we wanted to click on the SUBMIT button and be redirected to another page to say Thank you for your request, we will be in touch shortly.
+We were using the method:GET rather than POST and had the incorrect link to re-direct causing a 404 error page to be displayed, the link was updated correctly which rectified the error and is now working.

 ### User Experience Assurance
 We want to ensure the end-user has a smooth experience and addressed any potential issues by testing and fixing any bugs on the site.
 Testing was on-going throughout the build.
 We used Chrome development tools while building to pinpoint and troubleshoot any issues as we progressed.